hrsh7th/nvim-cmp/README.md

   return self
 end

+---Return the source is available or not.
+---@return boolean
+function source:is_available()
+  return true
+end

 ---Return keyword pattern which will be used...
 ---  1. Trigger keyword completion
 ---  2. Detect menu start offset